 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Synarel® nasal spray; Pharmacia Limited, The electronic Medicines Compendium.
-Dated July 2012.
+Manufacturer's PIL, Synarel® nasal spray; Pfizer Limited, The electronic Medicines Compendium.
+Dated January 2016.

 British National Formulary; 72nd Edition (Sep 2016) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

 Three weeks ago, I gave my boyfriend a hand job and he came on my jeans (on the leg part so I'm not concerned about that) some went on his hand and some went on my hand but we both wiped it off.
 I...fflorence